59a Hemdean RoadCavershamReading, RG4 7SSTel: 0118 947 1455

 Appointments are available each weekday - Monday to Friday 8.00 - 11.30am.

-Anne Smith and Maria Cook specialise in the management of diabetes.
+Anne Smith and Joan St Clair specialise in the management of diabetes.

 From early October every year, the treatment room nurses hold special clinics for patients wishing to be immunised - especially those who are elderly or at particular risk, ie suffering from chronic illness or chest problems.